-This easy overnight method is our favorite no-fuss way to make pizza.
+This easy overnight method is our favourite no-fuss way to make pizza.
 The accurate temperature control of the Proofer helps ensure dinner is ready on time.

-Our rustic pizza dough develops wonderful rich flavors by fermenting at a range of temperatures, from an overnight in the fridge through a slow, warm rise in the Proofer.
+Our rustic pizza dough develops wonderful rich flavours by fermenting at a range of temperatures, from an overnight in the fridge through a slow, warm rise in the Proofer.
 It is a pleasure to handle and forms a nicely raised rim with a crisp crust and open crumb.
-The addition of a small amount of whole wheat flour adds a subtle, clean wheat flavor and helps tenderize the crumb, but doesn’t cause the crust to be dense, bitter or mealy.
+The addition of a small amount of whole wheat flour adds a subtle, clean wheat flavour and helps tenderise the crumb, but doesn’t cause the crust to be dense, bitter or mealy.
 The crust is so delicious it is addictive, even without toppings.

 Mix the dough the night before baking, then divide and rise the dough the next day after lunch.
 Because the Proofer helps produce a predictable rise, this recipe includes a timetable that takes the guesswork out of rising dough and timing a meal.
 Scroll down, and there’s a “Quick Crust” variation at the end for times when mixing the dough ahead of time isn’t possible.